The Priory (play)

 The Priory is a play by Michael Wynne that opened at the downstairs theatre of the Royal Court Theatre in London in 2009.
 The production starred Jessica Hynes, Rupert Penry-Jones, Charlotte Riley, Alastair Mackenzie, Joseph Millson and Rachael Stirling.
 After receiving good reviews, its run was extended.
-Michael Wynne won the Olivier Award for 'Best New Comedy' for The Priory.
-Stirling was nominated for a Laurence Olivier Award for Best Performance in a Supporting Role for her role as Rebecca.
+Michael Wynne won the Olivier Award for Best New Comedy while Stirling was nominated for a Laurence Olivier Award for Best Performance in a Supporting Role for her role as Rebecca.

 Synopsis

 Following her split from her boyfriend, Kate decides to invite a group of her closest friends to a renovated and supposedly haunted priory, for a New Year's Eve party.
 However, as the drinks and drugs start to flow, personal revelations begin to emerge leading to near tragedy and a fraught morning after.